bateman/tpscanner-cli/README.md

 # TPScanner

 TPScanner is a Python script that extracts prices of items from [Trovaprezzi.it](https://www.trovaprezzi.it/), sorts them, and saves the results in a spreadsheet.
-It also finds the best cumulative deals and saves them in the same spreadsheet.
+It also finds the best cumulative deals.

 ## Setup